 DeFi protocols are non-custodial, meaning that if they collapse, then users should be able to retrieve their funds.

-Conclusion: A product of our times
+Conclusion: Celsius: a product of our times?

 The model was fundamentally flawed, but it worked as long as the inflow of digital assets onto Celsius’ platform outpaced withdrawals.